abclution/FH86XX_Cameras/README.md

 The model I have has firware FH8616_IPC_V1.0.0_20230815 on it, but I suspect there are dozens of variants.

-On the plus side, it does "AI" motion detection, and has tow motor axis control, and a pair of probably fake wifi antennae.
+On the plus side, it does "AI" motion detection, and has two motor axis control, and a pair of probably fake wifi antennae.
+.. oh and some very bright LEDs, and some IR LEDs too.. not bad for a few bucks.

 Check the wiki for more.